The manager credited with discovering singing superstar Lorde has been fired by Warner Music over sexual harassment allegations.

 Banned from gigs

-In May 2018, the company named him Senior Vice President at Warner Australasia.
+In May 2018, the company named Maclachlan Senior Vice President at Warner Australasia.

-However, the company subsequently demoted him to an A&R specialist role based in Auckland and banned him from “Warner Music’s Australian offices and gigs”.
+However, the company later demoted him to an A&R specialist role based in Auckland.
+Additionally, it banned him from “Warner Music’s Australian offices and gigs”.

 Amy Goldsmith, a former Saiko employee, told The Stuff: